strimzi/proposals/056-zk-kraft-migration.md

 ![Migration Finite State Machine](./images/056-zk-kraft-migration-fsm.png)

 The following sections explain the states and transitions in details.
+The "Phase"(s) reflect what is described in the official [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide in the Apache Kafka documentation but with the right degree of automation provided by the operator.
+Also, the `PRE_MIGRATION`, `MIGRATION` and `POST_MIGRATION` boxes corresponds to the `ZkMigrationState` [enum values](https://github.com/apache/kafka/blob/trunk/metadata/src/main/java/org/apache/kafka/metadata/migration/ZkMigrationState.java#L32) from the Apache Kafka migration component.

 #### Phase 1: Provisioning the KRaft controller quorum

-Starting from a `NoMigration` (or null) state (as per `strimzi.io/kraft-migration-state` annotation), the user applies the `strimzi.io/run-kraft-migration: true` on the `Kafka` custom resource to make the operator aware of the migration "intention".
+Starting from a `NoMigration` (or null) state (as per `strimzi.io/kraft-migration-state` annotation), the user applies the `strimzi.io/kraft-migration: pre-migration` on the `Kafka` custom resource to make the operator aware of the migration intention.
 The FSM moves to a `WaitControllersInMigration` state where the operator expects the user to create the KRaft controllers pool.
 The user creates the `KafkaNodePool` custom resource containing the definition of the KRaft controllers which are going to replace the ZooKeeper nodes.
-These controllers need to be deployed in "migration mode", so the `KafkaNodePool` custom resource has to be annotated with `strimzi.io/kraft-migration: dual`.

-This way, the operator configures the controllers accordingly with the ZooKeeper migration flag and the connection to the ZooKeeper ensemble.
+The operator creates and configures the controllers accordingly with the ZooKeeper migration flag and the connection to the ZooKeeper ensemble.

 ```shell
 # Enable the migration